NEWCAST: Anticipating Resource Management and QoE Provisioning for Mobile Video Streaming: Properties of optimal solution without rebuffering events

-\right. \end{array} \eeq In both cases, inequality (\ref{eq:util-ineq}) remains correct, which means that transmitting data using the highest capacity values is less expensive in terms of network utilization cost.
-As we perform this operation on all the future window, we end up having all the highest capacities fully used and all the lowest one unused, which is clearly a threshold transmission schedule as defined in Definition \ref{threshold}.
+\right. \end{array} \eeq In both cases, Inequality (\ref{eq:util-ineq}) holds, which means that the highest capacities are less expensive than the lowest capacities in terms of network utilization cost if they were used for transmitting data.
+If we keep repeating the shifting operation on all the future horizon, we end up having all the highest capacities entirely used and all the lowest one unused, which is clearly a threshold transmission schedule as defined in Definition \ref{threshold}.